lmanzanillas/ULALAP/README.md

 ```
 /run/beamOn 1
 ```
 Then you can use a macro in batch mode (for example test.mac) if you are running thousands of events.
-To change the settings as energy of particle, etc just modify the test.mac file
+To change the settings as energy and type of particle, etc just modify the test.mac file

 ```
-#just in case, it shoud be true by default

 /run/beamOn 9000000